Westmount places

 He was Queen Victoria’s first Prime Minister and became her mentor in political matters.
 Their close relationship ran quite deeply.
 In fact, Lord Melbourne was awarded a private apartment in Windsor Castle.

-Following his retirement from politics, he resided at Brocket Hall, in Hertfordshire, until he passed away in 1848.
+Following his retirement from politics, he resided at Brocket Hall in Hertfordshire until his death in 1848.

 This brings us to the end of Lord Melbourne’s “imprint” within the City of Westmount.
 Clearly, a street whose name is worthy of a novel!